 - Write in the first person…i.e.: Michelle Redfern is my name, Advancing Women is my game.
 I solve 2 wicked problems….

-- Imagine that you are describing to a recruiter or potential employer how you will help them.
-For example “I am able to quickly build trust and rapport with new teams along with thriving in ambiguous changing work environments”.
+- Imagine that you are describing to a recruiter or potential employer how you will help them grow their business.
+For example “I am able to quickly build trust and rapport with Clients.
+I thrive when I’m in ambiguous changing work environments”.
 Or “I am very entrepreneurial and use these skills to generate new ideas that have led to xxx revenue increase and xxx profits”.